Our role as a school is to give all our pupils the best possible education, and to raise standards and improve learning for all our pupils.

 What do we teach?

 Murrayfield Primary Academy follows the National Curriculum.
-We have a topic based approach to teaching, and history, geography and religious education are taught through English.
-This means that we can have many rich and varied opportunities for writing which help pupils in their understanding of topic material.
+We have a topic based approach to teaching, and history, geography and religious education are taught in blocks of lessons through English.
+This means that we can have many rich and varied opportunities for writing which helps pupils in their understanding of topic material.
 All classes from year 1 upwards study the same topic, at the same time, at their own standard.
 This allows for school wide sharing of learning and means that pupils in different years groups can discuss their work and learning together.
 Where possible, topics are organised to coincide with nationwide and worldwide events and celebrations.
 All pupils across the school receive music lessons from professional music teachers and either PE or swimming every week.
 (All pupils swim for a minimum of one term each year.)
 Science, art and design, and design and technology are taught in blocks of time across the year.

 Pupils in reception are taught in accordance with the Department for Education’s early years foundation stage guidance.
 Topics are chosen to reflect pupil interests and needs.

-Further information relating to curriculum is available on request – please contact the academy.
+Further information relating to the curriculum is available on request – please contact the academy.

 How are reading and phonics taught?